Live a life pleasing to God within the LGBT Community

 If God has a problem with LGBT people then how can we fellowship with them?
 Isn’t being transgender a sin?
 I listen to my brothers and sisters in Christ telling me that any LGBT person cannot be a Christian as long as they live as they do.
 If a long time Christian comes out as LGBT then perhaps they were never saved in the first place.

 A: That question could also be asked in reverse.
 Is being LGBT a Godly, sinless, perfect state?
 Obviously we must say no. Anything short of Godly-perfection has a sin element attached to it and is in need of redemption.
-So if you are asking, are the lifestyles of most lesbian, gay, bisexual or transgendered short of God’s perfection and therefore sinful, then obviously the answer is “yes.”
+So if you are asking, are the lifestyles of most lesbian, gay, bisexual or transgender short of God’s perfection and therefore sinful, then obviously the answer is “yes.”
 It is clear from scripture that EVERY person and lifestyle falls short of perfection and therefore, is by definition, sinful.
 Paul understood this need for us to try and justify our actions and lifestyle within the boundaries set up by Biblical law.
 The role of the law is to point us to grace.
 He wrote about this in Romans 3: 19-24:

 “Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God; because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.
 But now apart from the Law the righteousness of God has been manifested, being witnessed by the Law and the Prophets, even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; for all have sinned and fall short of the glory of God, being justified as a gift by His grace through the redemption which is in Christ Jesus…